Growing Families Stronger Together

 “It’s so easy to get caught up in being all about ourselves, so the best remedy for us was serving as a mission family.”

-The first and most important function you have as a serving family is building relationships with families of children with special needs.
+The first and most important function you have as a Victory Partner is building relationships with families of children with special needs.
 (Victory Families).
-This is done in a variety of ways…
+This is done in a variety of ways...

-- Conversation!
-We build a lot of free time in our camp schedule to allow plenty of time for serving families and victory families to get to know each other.
-These conversations often lead to on- going friendships like the one between the Miller and Youngquist families.
+- Connect!
+We build a lot of free time in our camp schedule to allow plenty of time for Victory Partners and Victory Families to get to know each other.
+Creating connections through conversations leads to on- going friendships like the one between the Miller and Youngquist families.
 “I love what being friends with the Millers has taught me.
-Doug and Brenda are truly an inspiration to me and I cherish the friendship we have. “ noted Tiffanny Youngquist
+Doug and Brenda are truly an inspiration to me, and I cherish the friendship we have” noted Tiffanny Youngquist

-- Participate in family activities alongside victory families!
-Our activities at camp are for the en- tire We encourage our serving families to get involved in the activities and help the Victo- ry families participate as well.
-We teach and empower serving families how to adapt any activity or environment to the needs of their assigned victory family.
-If the serving family needs help, a therapist is always close by to assist them.
+- Camp!
+All activities at camp are for the entire family.
+We encourage Victory Partners to participate in fun, family activities during a 5-day camp experience.
+You will also get to help and encourage Victory Families to participate as well.
+We teach and empower Victory Partners to adapt any activity or environment to the needs of their assigned Victory Family.
+If this seems overwhelming don’t worry, a therapist is always close by to assist.

-- Recognize the needs of the victory family and fill them!
-The training the serving family receives prior to camp gives them the confidence to fill the needs of their assigned victory When the Clemens family signed up as a serving family, they appreciated the intentionality involved with serving.
+- Community!
+Build a community that supports each other long after the weekend is over.
+When the Clemens family signed up as Victory Partners, they appreciated the intentionality involved with building relationships through a camp experience.
 “I loved being associated with a family, having a specific role, finding the fellowship and building community,” expressed Kristina Clemens.

-In addition to building relationships, serving families can expect to be asked to help set up and clean up after activities and meals.
-Serving families will also actively participate in campfire activities which may include skits, building campfires, running sound and video equipment or helping with s’mores.
+In addition to building relationships, Victory Partners can expect to be asked to help set up and clean up after activities and meals.
+Victory Partners will also actively participate in campfire activities which may include skits, building campfires, running sound and video equipment or helping with s’mores.

-Join the many other families who are raising compassionate kids through their involvement with Victory Lane Camp.
+Join the many other families who are raising compassionate kids through their involvement with Victory Lane.
 We can't wait to talk with you about this opportunity.
-Please reach out to Tiffanny Youngquist, Victory Lane Camp's Assistant Director, for details about our upcoming camps.
+Please reach out to Tiffanny Youngquist, Victory Lane's Assistant Director, for details about our upcoming camps.